equalitie/Caislean/doc/security.md

 corresponding public key is available as a specific DNS entry for the given domain, and is read by the receiving server to check the signature.

-As for the TLS keys, the administrator is aked to generate the DKIM key pair on the local system.
-The documentation for the role `virtualmail` provides OpenSSL-based commands to generate these keys, and the role itself pushes them to the administered server.
+Similarly to the TLS keys, the administrator is asked to generate the DKIM key pair on the local system.
+The documentation for the role `virtualmail` provides OpenSSL-based commands to generate these keys.

 ### PGP backup private key and backup server security